tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 ## Today we will be learning all about servers

 - Lets start by looking at the Lab.
-In Cavas.
+In Canvas.

 - This is the first day that the labs will be executed through Trello.

 ![Draw req/res for city](content/944.png)

-- What is a client? - A student to teacher, request things, tempory, googler/webpageForm(client as well.)
+- What is a client? - A student to teacher, request things, temporary, googler/webpageForm(client as well.)
 - What is a server?
 A temporary. that server responses to requests, google

 - Client makes req to server for Food.
 The relationships are the same.
-We will make req and delegate our responsibilites to another server.
+We will make req and delegate our responsibilities to another server.
 - Server in a restaurant will make a req to the cook for food.
-- Afer this week you may begin to see the req/res cycle everywhere, its ok, its a code thing.
+- After this week you may begin to see the req/res cycle everywhere, its ok, its a code thing.
 - for us we will have an actual server.js.